prodgang/proofs/README.md

 # prod_proofs

 This repo contains the proofs of the major results of productive numbers.
-Translating them into lean is a major headache and your help is needed.
-All informal proofs are included below:
+The proofs are mostly straightforward, but translating them into lean has been a massive headache - in particular nested induction over lists of lists.
+If you're able to fix these lean proofs, would be much appreciated :)

 ## Definitions

 Definition of a productive number.
-This is written up (albeit messily in defs.lean).
+This is written up (albeit messily) in defs.lean.

 ``inductive prod_num : Type